SimonJackson24/AMSLPR/docs/performance_tuning.md

 ## Conclusion

-Optimizing the AMSLPR system is an iterative process.
+Optimizing the VisiGate system is an iterative process.
 Start with the most impactful changes and measure their effect before moving on to more advanced optimizations.
 Regular monitoring and maintenance are key to maintaining optimal performance over time.

 Remember that the optimal configuration depends on your specific hardware, environment, and requirements.
 Use the system monitoring tools to identify bottlenecks and focus your optimization efforts accordingly.